huggingface/diffusers/src/diffusers/pipelines/README.md

 - a scheduler component, [scheduler](https://github.com/huggingface/diffusers/blob/main/src/diffusers/schedulers/scheduling_pndm.py),
 - a [CLIPFeatureExtractor](https://huggingface.co/docs/transformers/v4.21.2/en/model_doc/clip#transformers.CLIPFeatureExtractor),
 - as well as a [safety checker](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/stable_diffusion/safety_checker.py).
-All of these components are necessary to run stable diffusion in inference even thought they were trained or created independently from each other.
+All of these components are necessary to run stable diffusion in inference even though they were trained or created independently from each other.

 To that end, we strive to offer all open-sourced, state-of-the-art diffusion system under a unified API.